yashraj311/HireIQ-ai-product/README.md

 # HireIQ-ai-product
-# Recruit-AI – AI Hiring Co-Pilot
+# HireIQ – AI Hiring Co-Pilot

 ## Problem
 Startups receive hundreds of resumes and manually screening them is time-consuming and inconsistent.